Hackers News Hackers News

 Phishing Entry, Downloader Behavior, and DLL Sideloading

-The February 2026 attack campaign detailed by ASEC shows clearly how this threat works in practice.
-The attack begins with a phishing email carrying a compressed file attachment disguised as a meeting invitation or a work-related document.
+The attack campaign detailed by ASEC from February 2026 provides a clear illustration of how this threat operates in practice.
+The initial phase of the attack involves a phishing email, which contains a compressed file attachment.
+This attachment is typically disguised as a legitimate document, such as a meeting invitation or a work-related file.

 Attachment inside phishing email (Source - ASEC)